Lefaub/MLOps-Setup-System/README.md

 <h1>End to end Explanatory ML System Architecture</h1>
-This is the repository for the public deliverable in the research project EXPLAIN.
+This repository is part of the public deliverable D 6.7 in the research project EXPLAIN.
 It contains the code of the final explanatory MLOps system.
+The system is a prototype, demonstrating model-based automation in MLOps setups.

 <h2>Prerequisites</h2>
 Setting up the MLOps system requires several steps as prerequisites.